 Thyme is one of the most precious herbs in the garden.
-The aroma, taste, and benefits of this plant justify its global popularity.
+This plant’s aroma, taste, and benefits justify its global popularity.

-Gardeners all around the world have mastered the art of growing thyme, and today you can easily grow this plant at home with all the information you have about its growth.
+Gardeners all around the world have mastered the art of growing thyme.
+Today, you can easily grow this plant at home with all the information available about its growth.

-One of the most important aspects of thyme gardening is its propagation.
+One of the most critical aspects of thyme gardening is its propagation.

-As with any other gardening activity, however, growing thyme from cuttings requires attention and a bit of effort on your part.
+Growing thyme is no different than any other gardening activity.
+Propagating it from cuttings does require attention and a bit of effort on your part, though.

-In this article, I will cover all the details of this process so that you can grow thyme from cuttings forever.
+In this guide, I will cover all the details of this process so you can grow thyme from cuttings forever.

-Taking the right thyme cuttings might be one of the most important steps in this activity.
-If you take your thyme cuttings when the stem is still too young, it might not be able to root or survive after rooting.
+Taking suitable thyme cuttings might be one of the most important steps in this activity.
+If you take your cuttings when the stem is still too young, it might not be able to root or survive after rooting.

-You also don’t want to take your cuttings from a plant that has fully grown its flowering buds because it wouldn’t support rooting properly.
+You also don’t want to take your cuttings from a plant that has fully grown its flowering buds.
+It won’t support rooting correctly.

 That’s why you need to focus on two points here:

-- They should be soft, green, and preferably have no flowering buds
+- They should be soft and green, and they should have no flowering buds

-Some experts recommend that you cut your thyme when the plant or stem has grown at least two inches tall, but it’s preferable to wait for your plant to grow taller than that.
+Some experts recommend cutting your thyme when the plant or stem has grown at least 2″ inches tall, but waiting for your plant to grow taller is preferable.

-That height range usually indicates that your cuttings are able to support the rooting process and transport nutrients efficiently.
+That height range usually indicates your cuttings can support the rooting process and transport nutrients efficiently.

-The first time I tried to propagate thyme from cuttings I failed badly because I took stems that were too young.
+The first time I tried to propagate thyme from cuttings, I failed miserably.
+I took stems that were too young.

 Before attempting to take cuttings, make sure you’re using sharp pruning shears.

-Any tool that isn’t sharp enough can create unwanted tears in both the cuttings and the plant.
-This will make them more susceptible to diseases and pests.
+Any tool that isn’t sharp enough can create unwanted tears in the cuttings and the plant.
+Tears will make them more susceptible to diseases and pests.

-Also, as you take off the cuttings, you might accidentally damage the growth nodes and destroy your cuttings’ chances of propagating, so you need really sharp and workable scissors.
+Also, as you take off the cuttings, you might accidentally damage the growth nodes.
+That could destroy your cuttings’ chances of propagating.
+You need very sharp, workable scissors.

-The first principle to keep in mind when taking cuttings is to never take off the whole stem.
-You want to keep enough foliage for the plant to be able to reemerge again.
+The first principle to remember when taking cuttings is never to remove the whole stem.
+You want to keep enough foliage for the plant to be able to reemerge.

-It’s advisable to always take ⅔ or ¾ of the stem, keeping at least two or three sets of leaves at the bottom.
+It’s always advisable to take two-thirds to three-quarters of the stem.
+Keep at least two or three sets of leaves at the bottom.

-Second, since the aim of this activity is to propagate thyme, we need to focus on obtaining growth nodes at the bottom of our cuttings.
+Second, the goal of this activity is to propagate thyme.
+We must focus on obtaining growth nodes at the bottom of our cuttings.

-For this reason, once you have found the desired stem in your plant, you should cut just below the node from where the leaves are emerging.
+So, find the desired stem on your plant; when you do, you should cut just below the node from where the leaves are emerging.

 Take as many cuttings as you want, but make sure not to destabilize the plant.
-In any case, it’s preferable that you don’t cut more than ⅓ or ½ of the total number of the plant’s stems.
+In any case, you shouldn’t cut more than one-third to one-half of the total number of the plant’s stems.